 - High PPI screens will need vector or high resolution images and logos.

 - Text for links, buttons and menu items should clearly explain their purpose or destination.

-- Maximize visual proximity for related elements and instructions; labels and help text should touch their fields.
+- Maximize visual proximity for related elements and field labels.

 - Navigational elements should appear in the same place and in the same order on each page, and indicate which page or section is active.

 - A site search, content links, a site map or a similar alternate navigation should be available for users who do not find what they are looking for in the main menu.